couldnt-find-good-name/sd-webui-swap-mukham/readme.md

 ## Changelog
 - Now it does not load the models at start.
-- Added Download Models button
+- Added Download Models button.
 - Added Unload Models button to free memory.
+- Removed NSFW filter to use less memory.
+Be responsible.
+- A few UI changes.

 ## Features
 - Easy to use Gradio gui